Level Crossing Removal

 Interestingly Stephen Mayne came and addressed Kingston Council about gambling and the Council Agenda 26 June advises that Council has received an Invitation from Alliance for Gambling Reform to Join Leadership Group of Councils.
 “This consortium of organisations share concern about the impact and harm of gambling on Australian culture and society” Councils involved are Cities of Greater Dandenong, Moreland and Melbourne.

 Councillor Code of Conduct

 Not a moment too soon!
 Council Agenda 26 June, reports Cr Barth’s resolution, 22 May 2017, Notice of Motion no 21/2017 states that” councillor social media accounts should not be used to spread/host misinformation and hateful remarks against other councillors.
-Also that “Council write to the account owners of the “Do now narrow Beach Road” social media account expressing its disappointment in the misogynist and personally demeaning attacks on women Councillors and asks owners to discourage this kind of behaviour”.
-The Substantive motion was put and Carried with three abstentions: – Crs Bearsley, Gledhill and Hua.
+Also that “Council write to the account owners of the “Do not narrow Beach Road” social media account expressing its disappointment in the misogynist and personally demeaning attacks on women Councillors and asks owners to discourage this kind of behaviour”.
+The substantive motion was put and carried with three abstentions: – Crs Bearsley, Gledhill and Hua.

 Australia – The Driest Continent

 Much concern at the moment about water quality and the availability of the Murray River water for irrigators.
 Also New South Wales towns have been suffering from lack of rain.
 Meanwhile in Queensland the Premier is proposing to give Adani a 60 year lease of groundwater-free!
 Should the mine be approved the mine will draw 26 million litres of water per day for its pits.
 Water from the Great Artesian Basin is in decline.